Ani165/Task-Management-App/README.md

 "# MERN-Task-Manager-App-deploy"

-A lightweight and efficient Task Management App designed to help individuals and teams organize, prioritize, and track tasks with ease.
+A lightweight and efficient Task Management App designed prioritize, and track tasks with ease.

 Features
 Task Creation: Add tasks with due dates.